apcl-research/llm-reason/README.md

 For GPT and Gemini, ``*_example.py`` means with in-context learning where * is either GPT or Gemini e.g. ``gpt_example.py`` means gpt models with in-context learning.

+We realse all of the data and models with results in our hugginface website.
+See the [link](https://huggingface.co/apcl/llm_reason) for models and the [link](https://huggingface.co/datasets/apcl/llm-reason) for datastet and results.

 ## AST generation